Halee In The Middle

 Halee see both sides of what she is doing.
 She has integrity and understands what it means to be a model making good money as opposed to making money with her brain and a job that uses her smarts instead of her body.
 After ripping up her own paper representation she is peeling the bend-day dots off her own face.
 She is pulled by each side of the issue on what she should do.

-The piece speaks about consumerism and the newest trends.
+The art speaks about consumerism and the newest trends.
 Magazines, social media, and online internet ads pushing the latest craze in makeup, or outfits for women, and how this leads to pressure on women to look a certain way.
 She is scrubbing the mask off of her face.
-The paper pieces scattered around the sink are the remnants of the multiple sessions to get the makeup to look 'just right'.
+The paper pieces scattered around the sink are the remnants of the multiple sessions to get the makeup to look ‘just right’.